What happens to new product applications?

 Smart policies for company profiles may have tasks with associate smart policies.
 Any associate smart policies are applied now.
 The tasks specified in the associate smart policies are created and added to the Due diligence tasks of the profiles of the relevant associates.

 The profile’s Due diligence tasks are displayed on the left side of the profile page.
-If the profile has multiple product applications, click the All tasks dropdown and select the product for the current application.
+If the profile has multiple product applications, click the due diligence tasks drop-down and select the product for the current application.

 3. Any automatic checks are performed